 See What They've Already Done

-Field Audit Trail lets you define a policy to retain archived field history data up to 10 years, independent of field history tracking.
-To learn more about Field Audit Trail, check out the unit titled, "Add an Extra Layer of Security to Your Apps" in the Salesforce CRM Customization and Extension badge.
+Field Audit Trail, which is part of the Salesforce Shield add-on, lets you define a policy to retain archived field history data up to 10 years, independent of field history tracking.
+To learn more about Field Audit Trail, check out the Field Audit Trail Implementation Guide.
 This feature helps you comply with industry regulations related to audit capability and data retention.
 The setup audit trail history tracks the recent setup changes that you and other admins have made to your org.
 Audit history can be especially useful in organizations with multiple administrators.

 The Salesforce Who Sees What video series shows how you can control who can do what in your organization.